 f) Provide opportunities for business investment and employment Ground floor commercial spaces are provided, presenting further opportunities for business investment and employment in the group centre.
-During pre-DA consultation the project team have been approached by local businesses who are interested in occupying the building. g) Maintain and enhance environmental amenity The site is identified as a great opportunity for higher density development where residents car live, shop and work within the group centre.
+During pre-DA consultation the project team have been approached by local businesses who are interested in occupying the building. g) Maintain and enhance environmental amenity The site is identified as a great opportunity for higher density development where residents can live, shop and work within the group centre.
 They will enjoy convenient living and views over adjoining open spaces.
-Depending on the direction, the nearest existing residential development is approximately 180 to 200 metres away.
-The proposal also includes green spaces within the central part of the building to increase the amenity of residents, and enhancements to the landscaping on the adjoining land for the benefit of the wider public. h) Promote the establishment of cultural and community identity that is representative of, and appropriate to, the place The proposed development provides the opportunity to make the Casey Group Centre a more identifiable location from the nearby arterial road network.
+Depending on the direction, the nearest existing residential developmen is approximately 180 to 200 metres away.
+The proposal also includes green spaces including tree plantings on multiple levels within the central part of the building to increase the amenity of residents, and enhancements to the landscaping on the adjoining land for the benefit of the wider public.
+Landscaping is also used to ameliorate microclimate conditions in accordance with the recommendations provided in the wind and microclimate analysis. h) Promote the establishment of cultural and community identity that is representative of, and appropriate to, the place The proposed development provides the opportunity to make the Casey Group Centre a more identifiable location from the nearby arterial road network.
 Additional residential development will contribute to the mix of dwelling types and hence the diversity of the community in the area.
+Options for apartment living in Casey are currently very limited.
 The Casey community is already a strongly connected community in their advocacy for better sporting and other public or shared facilities. i) Promote active living and active travel The accessibility between Block 9 and the group centre means that residents will be able to wa for most of their shopping needs.
 It is also reasonable to expect that some of the future resider will work at Casey and be able to walk to work.
 The building is designed to encourage active living through the provision of highly visible and accessible stairways, the provision of high quality bicycle storage facilities, and the at-grade connection of the building to the adjoining recreational path network.
 It is possible to ride from this site into the Gunghalin Town Centre on cycle paths without riding on, or even crossing over any roads.
 There are 5 underpasses that make this possible.
 The ride time would be 15 to 20 minutes making it a very feasible commute or connection to the light rastation. j) Provide a high quality public realm by facilitating active uses on ground floor level that connects with the wider open space, pedestrian and cycle networks to promote active travel and active living.
-As described above, the building includes commercial and multi-use space at ground floor to facilitate a variety of uses.
-The ground floor spaces connect to the adjoining public domain and will promote activity in the area.
+As described above, the building includes commercial space at ground floor to facilitate a varier of uses.
+The ground floor spaces connect to the adjoining public domain and will promote activing the area.